-CBIZ's clients come from a large variety of industries and markets, with the Company targeting midsized companies that have between 100 and 2,000 employees and annual revenues between \$5 million and \$100 million.
-CBIZ's largest client, Edward Jones, contributed less than 3% of CBIZ's consolidated revenue in 2010.
+CBIZ's clients come from a large variety of industries and markets, with the Company targeting midsized companies that have between 100 and 2,000 employees and annual revenues between \$5 million and \$200 million.
+CBIZ's largest client, Edward Jones, contributed less than 3% of CBIZ's consolidated revenue in 2011, and is included in the National Practices operating practice group.
 Management believes that its client diversity helps insulate CBIZ from a downturn in a particular industry or geographic market.
 Nevertheless, economic conditions among select clients and groups of clients may have an impact on the demand for services provided by CBIZ.
 See Note 22 of the accompanying consolidated financial statements for information regarding revenue attributable to the geographic areas where CBIZ operates.